rreicher/NucleoF446RE_tinyshell_nos/README.md

 # NucleoF446RE_tinyshell_nos
-A simple Shell application sing NucleoF446RE
+A simple Shell application using NucleoF446RE

 Description to be done